 If you have been diagnosed with or are concerned you might have gingivitis, Dr. Warren and Dr. Hagerman offer a range of treatments to reverse or stop gum disease’s progression.
 If you are in the early stages of gingivitis, most treatment options are non-surgical procedures.

 Gum Graft Surgery (Gum Tissue Regeneration)

-Gum grafting is a common periodontal procedure performed at our Litchfield Park dentist office to treat gum recession.
+Gum grafting is a common periodontal procedure performed to treat gum recession.
 After gum grafting, the soft tissue surrounding your teeth can begin to naturally regenerate, restoring a healthier smile.
 Benefits of gum graft surgery can include reduced tooth sensitivity, an improved smile appearance and the overall improvement of your gum health.

 Periodontal Laser Treatment